top of page

 _the genuine minstrel show!_ v2.jpeg

-In this dysmorphic minstrel show, in parallel worlds, Iris, a Black Popstar in 2024, and Jimmy, an Irish-American minstrel in 1869, can only survive by the performance of Blackness.
-In this “peer” or rival to Mark Twain’s beloved “nigger-show,” “the genuine minstrel show!” is a darkly comedic play that explores American performance, Black representation, and survival.
+In this dysmorphic, dollhouse minstrel show, in parallel worlds, Iris, a Black Popstar in 2026, and Jimmy, an Irish-American minstrel in 1883, can only survive by the performance of Blackness.
+In this rival to Mark Twain’s beloved “nigger-show,” “the genuine nigga show!” is a darkly comedic play that explores American performance, Black representation, and survival.

 • I AM SOUL Playwriting Residency, Finalist – National Black Theatre 24/26